-When your company decides it’s time to search for commercial space, it can sometimes be difficult to decide between leasing and buying.
-There are pros and cons to each option, and what’s best for your company is largely dependant on your company’s needs and expectations for the future.
+When your company decides it’s time to search for commercial space, it can sometimes be difficult to decide between buying vs. leasing.
+There are pros and cons to each option, and what’s best for your company is largely dependent on your company’s needs and expectations for the future.

 Leasing Your Space: Pros & Cons